 After lunch by 12:40, we again started riding and it was raining heavily now, we then took a stop in Chiplun after covering 84 km in 2 hours.
 It was 03:00 PM then and we had awesome vada pav and butter khichdi there.

-There was no stop on rain so we continued without any delay.
+There was no stop in the rain so we continued without any delay.
 We stopped a few times more for the scenic value of the place and those small villages were looking so beautiful hidden in the lush green forest and clouds.
 Even the architecture of the villages was mesmerizing, it seemed like some South Indian movie set (reminded me of the sets of Baahubali).

 Then we reached Mahad in 2 hours by 05:40 PM covering 87kms.
 The place was highly flooded and it was difficult to cross the bridge but somehow we managed to cross it with the right nerves.

 Then again something worse happened.
-The Vespa that we were riding gave up just after that as the water level was so high that it sucked up some water in and engine stopped working.
+The Vespa that we were riding gave up just after that as the water level was so high that it sucked up some water in and the engine stopped working.
 Fortunately, it started after a few unsuccessful attempts, thank god!

 We continued from there and after facing so many difficulties we reached Navi Mumbai at 11:30 PM and then Ayyub left for his place and our Must road trip: Mumbai to Goa came to its end.

 The very next morning, I had a flight back to Indore.
 Catching this flight was a tough task too as I was in Kharghar, Navi Mumbai and I had to come to Andheri for the flight and it was raining again. :/ And guess what!
 I reached the airport but on the International one :p and now was rushing for the domestic one.
 But wait!
-It’s Mumbai and you can’t rush here on road as there’s always too much traffic.
+It’s Mumbai and you can’t rush here on the road as there’s always too much traffic.

-I was running on road with my backpack towards airport in between I took 3 lift from bikes. (no, photos as I was in rush 😛 and it was raining, couldn’t take out my phone.)
-I managed to reach the airport on time and there were a few minutes left in boarding so I went looked for the washroom and changed my clothes as I was all wet.
+I was running on the road with my backpack towards the airport in between I took 3 lift from bikes. (no, photos as I was in rush 😛 and it was raining, couldn’t take out my phone.)
+I managed to reach the airport on time and there were a few minutes left in boarding so I went looking for the washroom and changed my clothes as I was all wet.

-After so much of hassle, I came to know that my flight got delayed to almost 1.5 hrs due to heavy rainfall.
+After so much hassle, I came to know that my flight got delayed to almost 1.5 hrs due to heavy rainfall.
 (Yes that sucks!)
 While waiting at the airport, I met with “Nehir” a very interesting girl from Istanbul, Turkey who was here in India to work on a climate change project with a private company and she was flying to Delhi.
-She had an Air Arabia flight to catch for Istanbul Turkey back but she was scared as hell thinking that she’ll miss her flight from Delhi as all the flight from Mumbai airport were delayed.
+She had an Air Arabia flight to catch for Istanbul Turkey back but she was scared as hell thinking that she’ll miss her flight from Delhi as all the flights from Mumbai airport were delayed.

 Finally, I heard a call for my flight and I reached back home hoping that she had reached Delhi on time as well safely.

 Oh, wait there’s one more thing to share with you.
-While waiting on airport, Ayyub informed me that the bridge in Mahad, (the one that was flooding with rainwater where our Vespa broke down remember) it collapsed: 22 feared dead, 2 buses and multiple cars were missing.[Hindustan Times]
+While waiting on the airport, Ayyub informed me that the bridge in Mahad, (the one that was flooding with rainwater where our Vespa broke down to remember) it collapsed: 22 feared dead, 2 buses and multiple cars were missing.[Hindustan Times]

-I really thanked god and felt truly blessed.
+I really thanked God and felt truly blessed.
 I must surely have done some good work in my past, I am thankful for this life and may their soul rest in peace.

-This is all from my end for now, stay in touch and I’ll keep coming with more amazing and adventurous stories.
+This is all from my end, for now, stay in touch and I’ll keep coming with more amazing and adventurous stories.